simondlevy/TinyEKF/README.md

-# TinyEKF: Lightweight C/C++ Extended Kalman Filter with Python for prototyping
+# TinyEKF: Lightweight C++ Extended Kalman Filter with Python for prototyping

 <img src="fusion2.png" width=1000>

-TinyEKF is a simple C/C++ implementation of the [Extended Kalman Filter](https://simondlevy.github.io/ekf-tutorial/) that is general enough to use on different projects.
+TinyEKF is a simple C++ implementation of the [Extended Kalman Filter](https://simondlevy.github.io/ekf-tutorial/) that is general enough to use on different projects.
 In order to make it practical for running on Arduino, STM32, and other microcontrollers, it uses static (compile-time) memory allocation (no "new" or "malloc").
 The **examples** folder includes an Arduino example of sensor fusion.
-The **python** folder includes an abstract Python class that you can use to prototype your EKF before implementing it in C/C++.
-The **c** folder contains a "pure C" example from the literature.
+The **python** folder includes an abstract Python class that you can use to prototype your EKF before implementing it in C++.

 Arduino users can simply install or drag the whole TinyEKF folder into their Arduino libraries folder.
 The **examples/SensorFusion** folder contains a little sensor fusion example using a